Enabling return and stewardship

 Investment with market risk

-As a long-term investor, AP3 monitors and analyzes societal changes and economic trends that affect companies' opportunities for value creation.
+As a long-term investor, AP3 monitors and analyzes societal changes and economic trends that affect companies’ opportunities for value creation.
 Active management aims to adjust the exposure to different parts of the market and to buy or sell individual companies in order to generate a higher return on the portfolio over time.
-It also entails a great deal of responsibility and opportunities to influence the development of individual companies and society at large, something that AP3, as a responsible investor and shareholder, utilizes through its sustainability work.
-The equities department at AP3 has a clear strategic focus on an increased degree of internally managed capital through increased risk mandates that are supplemented by external mandates, with a focus on emerging markets and smaller companies outside Sweden.
+It entails a great deal of responsibility but also opportunities to influence the development of individual companies and society at large, something that AP3, as a responsible investor and shareholder, does through its sustainability work.
+The equities department at AP3 has a clear strategic focus on an high degree of internally managed capital that are supplemented by external mandates, with a focus on emerging markets and smaller companies outside Sweden.